tulasidamarla/Java_11/README.md

 • Class::staticMethod<br>
 • Class::instanceMethod

-In the ﬁrst two cases, the method reference is equivalent to a lambda expression that supplies the parameters of the method. i.e., System.out::println is equivalent to x -> System.out.println(x).
-Similarly, Math::pow is equivalent to (x, y) -> Math.pow(x, y).
+In the ﬁrst two cases, the method reference is equivalent to a lambda expression that supplies the parameters of the method.
+For ex:

+	System.out::println is equivalent to x -> System.out.println(x).
+	Math::pow is equivalent to (x, y) -> Math.pow(x, y).

 In the third case, the ﬁrst parameter becomes the target of the method.
 For example,